bowed-in/bowed-in.github.io/index.md

 #### End to End Testing

-Currently BowedIn has succesfully tested the rendering of the Signin page for users (student and company), profile page (student and company), and home page (student and company).
-We are currently experiencing technical difficulties with the tests for the signup page and process.
-These adjustments will be fixed by the M3 deadline.
-Below is an example provided by Dr. Johnson (professor at the University of Hawaii of Manoa) detailing what the BowedIn team process will aim to emulate.

-BowedIn uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.
+Currently BowedIn has succesfully tested all pages within the app and uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.

 ## Test Badge